 Anna offers a friendly service to owners who would like to get the most out of their relationship with their dogs.
 She is passionate about the welfare of animals, but she also has a passion for helping people have a rewarding and fun-filled life with their canine companions.
 She offers tailored, one-to-one consultations using only positive reward-based methods.

 Anna first started training dogs when she and her husband took on a Boxer rescue called Bubs.
 She had difficult behaviour issues around other dogs making everyday life challenging.
-Since then Anna has immersed herself in the dog training world and aims to use her knowledge and experience to help others.
-Originally, Anna started running a successful dog walking business.
-Since then she has worked at a very reputable local dog training school and for the Dog's Trust Centre, Newbury.
+Since then, Anna has immersed herself in the dog training world and aims to use her knowledge and experience to help others.

 Anna continues to develop her knowledge and understanding through education, attending conferences and workshops.
 She has passed several courses with The Cambridge Institute of Dog Behaviour and Training.
-Anna is a member of the Association of Pet Dog Trainers, The Guild of Dog Trainers and The Pet Professional Guild and is a trainer for Dog AID.
+Anna is a member of the Association of Pet Dog Trainers, The Pet Professional Guild and is a trainer for Dog AID.